Table of Contents

 Events: Child components can communicate with parent components by triggering custom events that the parent components can manage.

 In LWC, communication between a child and a parent component happens through custom events.
-The child component uses the CustomEvent constructor to dispatch an event, which is then received and handled by the parent component.
+The child component uses the CustomEvent constructor to dispatch an event, which the parent component then receives and handles.

 28. How can you Render Elements in LWC Conditionally?

-LWC achieves conditional rendering with template directives like ‘if: true’ and ‘if:false’.
+LWC supports conditional rendering with template directives such as ‘lwc:if’, ‘lwc:elseif’, and ‘lwc:else’.
 These directives include or exclude elements of the template depending on the value of a Boolean property.

 29. What is the Difference between “===” and “==”?